c-jaenicke/einkaufsliste-go-gin/README.md

-# shopping-list-go-gin
+# einkaufsliste-go-gin

-A simple shopping list webapp for managing items that should be bought.
+A simple shopping list application that saves entries in a PostgreSQL database.
+It can serve those entries using a REST API or simple HTML pages and forms.

+## Frontend

+A basic vue.js frontend exists [c-jaenicke/einkaufsliste-vue](https://github.com/c-jaenicke/einkaufsliste-vue).

+Possibly more to come.

 ## Authentication